 Creating an editorial calendar reduces the workload involved and increases coordination efforts toward producing quality content on a consistent basis to fulfill your content marketing strategy.

 Staring at a blank screen is often the kiss of death when it comes to producing content on a schedule.
 Plus, tracking down resources (links, images, and supporting metrics) is easier if you put everything into an editorial calendar.
 As you’re working on 1 piece of content, you should be jotting down ideas and headlines for future posts.
 As you’re researching a particular topic for a blog post, you can add links and images for material to your editorial calendar for future posts as you turn up content that doesn’t quite fit the current post.

 Your job isn’t over as soon as you publish your content.
 First, you have to share that content (and I use Buffer’s recommendations for a sharing schedule with a few minor modifications).

 More importantly, you need to monitor the performance of published content based on metrics related to your KPIs (Key Performance Indicators).
 Here’s a list of KPIs I commonly use to track the performance of my content.
 Now, tweak future content based on what you learned worked with existing content.
 Maybe certain headlines work best (having a number in the headline tends to return higher metrics, for instance).

 Never trust what works for other companies, always measure your actual results.
 For instance, Facebook posts with a large image return higher CTR (click-through rates) in published accounts.
 I have a client, however, who’s CTR is about 300% higher if we include no image at all — only the link and a short description of the topic.
 Weird, I know, but every target audience performs a little differently.

-So, what can you add to my secrets of success?
+So, what can you add to my secrets of content marketing strategy success?

 What works best for you?